luapower/glue/glue.md

 ---
-tagline: assorted lengths of wire read this at: http://luapower.com/glue
+tagline: Ideal for wood and paper read this at: http://luapower.com/glue
 ---